oroinc/documentation/commerce/user_guide/system/menu/menu_frontend.rst

 **User Agent**

 **User Agent** is unique to every customer.
 It is a catalogue of technical data about the device and software that the customer is using.
-You can enable or disable the customer from viewing some menu items by proceeding with the following steps:
+You can control whether some menu items are shown to or hidden from the customer by proceeding with the following steps:

 .. image:: /user_guide/img/system/menus/frontend_menu_3.png
    :class: with-border

-1) Click **Add**.
+1) Click **Add** next to the *User Agent* field.
 2) Fill in the open field with a user agent substring or a string, if required.

 .. note::